-Student "orientation" occurs over multiple weeks via email prior to starting the R2B program.
+Student "orientation" occurs over multiple weeks via email messages sent to your myemich email address prior to starting the R2B program.
 Introduction to University resources including the online learning system is included in the orientation.
 All new nursing students receive information about how to access the Student Handbook and important policies, procedures, and guidelines within the School.

 RN to BSN In-seat Program

-All new nursing students receive information about how to access the Student Handbook and important policies, procedures, and guidelines within the School and University.
-Students are also given information on textbooks and syllabi and questions will be answered.
+All new nursing students receive information about how to access the Student Handbook, important policies, procedures, and guidelines within the School and University and are given information on textbooks and syllabi and questions will be answered.